 Your Bonsai is grown in South China and is used to an annual temperature between 12 and 30 degrees Celsius.
 That is why it is ideal for indoor use.
 If the outside temperature is higher than 12 degrees Celsius, you can also place the Bonsai outside.
 Bonsai need light to grow properly.
 Place your Bonsai in a bright place, possibly with some direct sunlight.
 Avoid keeping your tree in direct sun all day long.

 Thanks to the good cultivation, this Bonsai is in perfect balance.
 The amount of roots and foliage are excellent and the scale has also been chosen with care.
 After a few years of healthy growth, the roots will pinch in the pot and the Bonsai can be repotted.
 This gives you the opportunity to prune the roots so that the root ball remains young and vital.
 Repotting is best in the spring.
 Remove the tree from the pot and carefully comb the roots.
 After this you can prune 30% of the roots.
 For a good rejuvenation, remove some thicker roots.
 After this, the Bonsai can be returned to its own shell.
-Put some good loose potting soil, possibly mixed with some sharp sand, at the bottom of the pot and place the tree on it.
-After that you can fill the bowl with the same new soil mixture.
+Put some good loose potting soil, possibly mixed with some sharp sand, at the bottom of the pot and place the tree on top.
+Then you can fill the bowl with the same new soil mixture.

 Young branches naturally grow upwards and do not bend over time.
 The branches of your Bonsai are bent down to show the image of an old tree.
-You cannot determine the shape of your Bonsai yourself by means of wiring.
+You can determine the shape of your Bonsai yourself by means of wiring.
 If you wrap the branches at 45 degrees with wire of the right thickness, they can be bent into any desired shape.
 After some time, the branch will thicken further and pinch in the wire.
 Now is the time to remove the thread.